What Does D.R.E.S.S. Look Like?

-D.R.E.S.S.
-Syndrome isn't pretty but it's important to know what it looks like.
-Most patients (not all!) present with a maculopapular, pruritic rash of the face, upper trunk and extremeties.
-The rash can begin on trunk and move down the body and eventually develop into severe exfoliative dermatitis.
-Parts of the skin may become purple and bruised looking during the course of illness.
-Edema of the face and extremities will often present in the acute phase of DRESS, and jaundice (yellowing of the skin) is often seen due to liver injury.
+maculopapular, pruritic rash that may affect the face, upper trunk, and arms and legs.
+The rash can begin on the trunk and move down the body and eventually develop into severe exfoliative dermatitis.
+Parts of the skin may become purple and bruised-looking during the course of illness.
+Edema (swelling) of the face and extremities will often present in the acute phase of DRESS, and jaundice (yellowing of the skin) is often seen due to liver injury.

 While these are the visual cues for DRESS, the most dangerous damage is done internally where it can't be seen.
-Even after the medication is stopped and rash and edema subside, the organs can progressively get worse.
+Even after patients stop the medication and the rash and edema subside, the organs can progressively get worse.
 We must look beneath the skin to evaluate for these signs.

 DRESS is a progressive and varied condition.
 Not all symptoms will appear at once and not all patients will experience every symptom.